Registration and Course Policies

 Students may withdraw from the university through the published deadline (the eighth week of a fall or spring semester).
 A late withdrawal from the university may be requested through the last day of classes but prior to final exams.

 Students considering withdrawal from the university are encouraged to consult with a staff member at Counseling Services.
-To be official, any withdrawal from the university must be cleared with the Registrar’s office, Counseling Services, the student’s academic advisor, Residence Life office, Financial Aid office, Karrmann Library, Textbook Center and Cashier’s office.
+To be official, any withdrawal from the university must be cleared with the School of Graduate Studies office, Counseling Services, the student’s academic advisor, Residence Life office, Financial Aid office, Karrmann Library and Cashier’s office.
 All fees and assessments must be paid on all books returned to the library before an official clearance to withdraw can be given.
-Specific directions concerning complete withdrawal from the university may be obtained by contacting the Registrar’s office.
+Specific directions concerning complete withdrawal from the university may be obtained by contacting the School of Graduate Studies office.

 If a student is prevented from a timely withdrawal from the university because of accident, injury, major physical or mental health problems, military duty, or other extraordinary circumstances, an extraordinary withdrawal from the university may be permitted.
-Please consult with the university registrar regarding procedures and be prepared to provide documentation to justify the request.
+Please consult with the School of Graduate Studies regarding procedures and be prepared to provide documentation to justify the request.

 Retention, Probation, and Dismissal